 You’re probably looking at a cold symptom.
 “If the allergies are severe, they may cause fatigue, but generally body aches or chills are viral and not allergic in nature,” says Dr. Tuck.

-I’ve Been Feeling Rough for a Really Long Time
+8. I’ve Felt Rough for a Long Time: Allergies

 Yep, that’s allergies.
 “A cold generally lasts 10 to 14 days, while allergies may go on longer depending on what is causing the symptoms,” she says.
 Another clue that your long-lasting “cold” is actually seasonal allergies?
 If you keep having the same symptoms at the same time every year.